puneeth-techie/nodeJS-quickstart-boilerplate/README.md

 ### Env Variables

-Create a .env file in then root and add the following
+Create a .env file in then root and add the following and necessary configurations

 ```
 NODE_ENV = development